Nutro Ultra Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseed in this recipe, and the pea protein and potato protein contained in some other recipes (puppy formulas), this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea protein, flaxseed and chia seed, this looks like the profile of a kibble containing a moderate amount of meat.

-Nutro Ultra is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Nutro Ultra is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.